Okasian

-Kim Ji-yong (also known as Alexander Kim; born March 11, 1987), better known by his stage name Okasian (Hangul: 오케이션), is a Korean-American rapper and singer.
+Kim Ji-yong (also known as Alexander Kim; born March 11, 1987), better known by his stage name Okasian, is a Korean-American rapper and singer.
 He graduated with a degree in biology from Pennsylvania State University.
 He released his debut album, Boarding Procedures, on December 6, 2012.
 In May 2017, Okasian joined YG Entertainment's sub-label, The Black Label.